Cloudlynx/docs/gettingstarted.rst

 6. Under **Device Name** enter the name of the device.
 7. Click **Attach Volume**.
 8. In the **Volumes** table you can see the instance to which the volume has been attached.

-.. sidebar:: **Note:**

-   Several volumes can be attached to one instance.
-In Linux the device name should be in alphabetical order, e.g. the first volume is /dev/vdb, the second is /dev/vdc and so on.

 .. image:: _static/gettingstarted/fig73.png
    :alt: Manage Volume Attachments – Attach to Instance